BobGerman/TeamsDevWorkshop/Part1.md

 | 2:00 - 3:00 | Graph, Power Platform, Adaptive Cards |
 | 3:00 - 3:15 | break |
 | 3:15 - 4:30 | Bots |
+_Times are approximate and are in US Eastern Standard Time_

 ## Slides and Notes